AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 `<amp-form>` provides `submit-success` and `submit-error` attributes.
 These can be placed on elements such as `<div>` tags that are direct children of the `<form>` element.
 When a form is submitted and the server responds successfully, contents in elements tagged with `submit-success` are displayed.
 Similarly, when a form is submitted and the server returns an error, contents in elements tagged with `submit-error` are displayed.

-The contents of elements tagged with `submit-success` and `submit-error` are treated differently by AMP than the contents of other components we’ve seen and used so far.
+The contents of elements tagged with `submit-success` and `submit-error` are treated differently by ABC than the contents of other components we’ve seen and used so far.
 That is because these elements contain templates.
 Templates are a way to convert dynamic data (usually generated from a server) into pieces of HTML that get inserted into the page.

-The most common type of template used in AMP pages is [`<amp-mustache>`](../../../documentation/components/reference/amp-mustache.md).
+The most common type of template used in ABC pages is [`<amp-mustache>`](../../../documentation/components/reference/amp-mustache.md).
 This is based on the Mustache.js syntax.
 You can think of mustache templates as "Mad Libs" for websites.
 Mad Libs are stories in which certain words are missing and have to be supplied by the reader.
 For example, given the phrase "there are many `{adjective}` ways to pick a `{noun}` to read," a reader could choose the words "useful" and "magazine" and turn the phrase into "there are many useful ways to pick a magazine to read."
 (Usually, the results are a lot goofier, but we’ll try to keep it professional here.)

 Similarly, mustache templates describe HTML content in which sections are missing and need to be filled in with information from a server.
 The templates are written in HTML, and the missing sections are identified by `{% raw %}{{ }}{% endraw %}` mustache braces.
-When data arrives from the server and the template is evaluated by AMP, the mustache variables are replaced with information from the server.
+When data arrives from the server and the template is evaluated by ABC, the mustache variables are replaced with information from the server.
 The resultant HTML is displayed on the screen in the place where the template was defined.

 For example, when given the following data: